 Startups have notoriously small budgets, which means that trying to sell your products to everyone will likely result in disaster.
 Begin with a narrow focus and dive deep into that industry.
-Establish yourself as the industry expert in a single domain with a goal to stimulate a viral spread.
+Establish yourself as the industry expert in a single domain to stimulate a viral spread.

-You must measure your performance in order to manage your success.
+You must measure your performance to manage your success.
 Identify key data points that will help you track performance.
-Start by identifying your total addressable market (TAM) otherwise known as the total number of people who can benefit from your product/service (i.e., If everyone who could use your product/service started using it).
+Start by identifying your total addressable market (TAM), otherwise known as the total number of people who can benefit from your product/service (i.e., If everyone who could use your product/service started using it).

 TAM is calculated by multiplying your average revenue per user (ARPU) by the total potential customers in the market.
-Once you have your TAM, determine what percent what percentage of your TAM are currently customers.
+Once you have your TAM, determine what percentage of your TAM are current customers.

 If you manage to achieve product-market fit, don’t assume you’ll always have it.
-Your customers’ needs will change over time, and you must constantly re-evaluate market conditions in order to continue meeting those needs.
+Your customers’ needs will change over time, and you must constantly re-evaluate market conditions to continue meeting those needs.

 Product-Market Fit Examples

 Uber captured product-market fit by initially offering free rides between regional tech events in San Francisco.
 Uber’s co-founders recognized that the taxi system was prohibitively expensive and outdated, and few people used it.
-Once the Uber app gained steam, Uber offered 50% discounts to first-time users.
+Once the Uber app gained steam, the company offered 50% discounts to first-time users.

-Experts point to Uber’s ability to solve a problem and create a need at the same time.
-Consumers weren’t demanding better taxi service, but once a more convenient, simpler option emerged, users began to rely on the concept.
-The network effect kicked in and users began sharing their experiences on social media, providing social proof for the startup.
+Experts point to Uber’s ability to solve a problem and create a need simultaneously.
+Consumers weren’t demanding better taxi service, but users began to rely on the concept once a more convenient and simpler option emerged.
+The network effect kicked in, and users began sharing their experiences on social media, providing social proof for the startup.

 In most cases, product-market fit doesn’t happen on the first try.
-You’ll likely test and adjust your product or service a number of times before you find the perfect combination of value proposition, customer base, and distribution.
+You’ll likely test and adjust your product or service several times before you find the perfect combination of value proposition, customer base, and distribution.

-Continually experiment based upon the feedback from your audience.
-Tweak your concept if your data indicates it and be prepared to pivot if necessary.
+Continually experiment based on audience feedback, adjust your concept if your data indicates it, and be prepared to pivot if necessary.

-When you achieve product-market fit, your job will become much easier, because your customers and other interested parties will become a major part of your marketing effort.
-They’ll share their own stories with others so you can focus on the work of creating the same great experience for everyone who interacts with your company.
+When you achieve product-market fit, your job will become much easier because your customers and other interested parties will become a significant part of your marketing effort.
+They might even share their own stories with others so you can focus on the work of creating the same great experience for everyone who interacts with your company.